 - A. Apply online in the Grant Center.
-Applications are accepted throughout the Rotary year and approved throughout the year, depending on the availability of funds. - B. Primary host and international sponsors must each establish a grant committee of three Rotary members.
-The members of this committee must come from the primary sponsor club (if the grant is club-sponsored) or district (if the grant is district-sponsored).
-Rotary International fiscal agents, national treasurers, and board members and paid staff of a cooperating or beneficiary organization associated with the grant may not serve on the committee. - C. Qualify the primary sponsor districts involved in the grant activity. - D. For club-sponsored grant applications, district Rotary Foundation chairs need to confirm that the primary sponsor clubs are qualified. - E. Rotaract clubs that apply for a global grant must have partnered previously with a Rotary club or district on a global grant-funded project.
+Applications are accepted throughout the Rotary year, and are approved throughout the year based on the availability of funds. - B. Primary host and international sponsors need to each establish a grant committee of three Rotary members.
+The members of this committee need to come from the primary sponsor club (if the grant is clubsponsored) or district (if the grant is district-sponsored).
+Rotary International fiscal agents, national treasurers, and board members and paid staff of a cooperating or beneficiary organization associated with the grant may not serve on the committee. - C. Qualify the primary sponsor districts involved in the grant activity. - D. For club-sponsored grant applications, district Rotary Foundation chairs need to confirm that the primary sponsor clubs are qualified. - E. Rotaract clubs that apply for a global grant need to have partnered previously with a Rotary club or district on a global grant-funded project.
 Districts are responsible for tracking previous Rotaract participation in grants.
-If one grant sponsor is a Rotaract club, the other needs to be a Rotary club or district. - F. All parties involved in the grant must be in good standing with Rotary International and The Rotary Foundation.
+If one grant sponsor is a Rotaract club, the other needs to be a Rotary club or district. - F. All parties involved in the grant need to be in good standing with Rotary International and The Rotary Foundation.